alvarosantamariagomez/sari/www/about.md

 # Interactive operation

-The top navigation bar contains the links to this *help page* and for plotting the coordinate components (1 or 3).
+The top navigation bar contains the links to this *help page* and for changing between the different coordinate components (unless a 1D series is used).
 It also contains two links at the right edge to `print` this help page into a pdf file and to `save` the results of the analysis.
 These two links will not be visible unless they are needed.
 To get back to the main program interface from this help page, click on any of the coordinate component tabs.

+SARI processes the time series of each coordinate component independently.
+However, most of the options and features activated while analyzing the series in one of the tab/components will still be active when changing the tab/component (if using a 3D series) or the column number (if using a 1D series).
+This implies that, when changing the series component, the visualization of the new series will not be available until all the selected features are computed.
+This allows fitting the same model for different components of the series or different series in the same input file, although it may also slow down the initial visualization of the series.
+It is recommended to deactivate the options that are not needed to have a faster and smooth transition between coordinate components.
+Also bear in mind that a model that has been adjusted in one series, may fail for another (for instance if fitting a logarithmic/exponential decay).

 One click on any plot will provide the coordinates of the clicked point in a space right under the plots.
 This is useful to obtain the series values, pinpoint discontinuity epochs or periodic lines in the spectrum.